-The policy and society feasibility project is looking at identifying and developing realistic strategies, policies and practices for local public food procurement localisation and local sustainable development.
+The policy and society feasibility project identifed strategies, policies and practices for localisation of public food procurement.

-This is being achieved by literature review and additional primary investigation to gather more detailed evidence through interviews and interaction with key stakeholders and academic partners at e.g. workshops.
-See the workshop report for the ‘Local Food Processing and Supply: Challenges and Opportunities’ workshop, that was held in Birmingham on 19th April.
+This was achieved by literature review and additional primary investigation to gather more detailed evidence through interviews and interaction with key stakeholders and academic partners at e.g. workshops.
+See the workshop report for the ‘Local Food Processing and Supply: Challenges and Opportunities’ workshop, that was held in Birmingham on 19th April 2016.

 A final report is available and identified the barriers and potentials for the localisation of public procurement for sustainable local development.
 The report presents a literature review of both the barriers and potentials of public procurement localisation that supports local production systems and supply chains, together with a more in-depth and focused approach to the issues by focusing upon the county of Oxfordshire undertaking selected interviews with key actors and experts in the field.
 An extract from teh Executive summary covering the ‘Gaps in evidence’ and ‘key research questions’ is provided: